 Basically, a buyer should always obtain a pest inspection if the seller does not.
 It is a matter of due diligence on the buyer's part.
 Plus, there is no better time to discuss the work that could be needed to receive a pest completion than before a buyer buys that home.
 There is little leverage left after the sale closes.

 A pest inspection is generally fairly inexpensive.
 A pest company might vary pricing depending on whether the foundation is raised or slab and on the number of stories or square footage.
-Prices vary from $50 to $200.
+Prices vary from around $50 to $200.

 The main problem a seller faces if a buyer pays for the pest report is the seller has no control over the quality of that pest inspection.
 In California, it is filed with the Pest Control Board and a matter of public record.